Hearty and filling stovetop chili is the perfect dinner on blustery nights, and it goes from stove-top to table in less than an hour!

 Why it works:

-It's done in less than one hour; perfect for busy weeknights or even weekends when you just don't feel like hovering over the stove all night.
+This easy chili recipe is done in less than one hour; perfect for busy weeknights or even weekends when you just don't feel like hovering over the stove all night.

 It uses basic pantry staple ingredients.
 It's very likely you already have what you need in your pantry to make this stove top chili.
-All the ingredients are extremely inexpensive, and can be found at any grocery store for under one dollar.
+All the ingredients are extremely inexpensive, and can be found at any grocery store for under one dollar

 You don't need that pesky chili seasoning packet!
 Wave bye-bye to those annoying packets.
 The spice mix used in this recipe is so much more flavorful--and-- it's much better for you.